 The Washington Center

-  A semester or summer at TWC provides students the opportunity to work in dozens of fields in private, public, and non-profit organizations and allows SJU students to gain valuable career experience while remaining full-time students.
+A semester or summer at The Washington Center allows students to gain valuable career experience while remaining full-time students.
 The program is open to all majors and disciplines, and students are able to choose from seven different professional tracks that cater to their interest and career aspirations:

 - Advocacy, Service & Arts

 - Business & Global Trade

 - International Affairs

 - Law & Criminal Justice

 The State Department, Pan American Health Organization Foundation, Center for Security Policy, Department of the Interior, Federal Trade Commission, Peace Corp, Metropolitan Police Department, Amnesty International, and many private law firms, think tanks, lobbying firms, congressional offices, and more!